 I know that your sweet, handsome, high honor-roll-making son texts girls all day in class, and that he calls them “hoes” and “sluts” because he thinks it’s funny.
 I know that your smart and usually kind daughter started a text group just to talk about another girl behind her back — and then they told her about it, causing her to contemplate suicide.

 These are the “good” kids.
 These are my kids, and your kids.
 You wonder why so many kids are depressed to the point of suicide today?
 Invade your kid’s privacy more, and I bet you’ll figure it out.

 I’m often shocked when I see the other side of these kids (my own included).
 I read thoughts that I didn’t know she had.
 I learn all kinds of acronyms that you probably don’t realize exist.
-We use the messages as a conversation starter, not a judgment zone.
+We use the snaps and text messages as a conversation starter, not a judgment zone.
 I don’t fix the problems for her, even when I really, really want to, but I do help her figure out the best way to walk through them and learn from them.

 It’s not a perfect system.
 Sometimes she hates it and sometimes I do, too.
 It can be boring, infuriating and time consuming.
 It can be stressful, painful, and confusing.
 If it’s all of those things for an educated adult, can you imagine how your child is being impacted by the messages they receive every day.
 What are you doing about it?

 Maybe you’re saying, “Well, I’d want to know if my child was sending something like that.”
 I’m calling bullshit on that right now.
 The few times I’ve approached other parents about things I’ve seen, heard, read or been told it is met with awkwardness, denial, and a friendship status change.
 I’ve decided that it’s not my job to parent your kids anyway.